 SCARCE located in Addison,IL, takes many odds and ends.
 American flags for proper retirement, men’s neckties, LP albums, license plates, keys, eyeglasses, buttons

-Everything Else –
+Where to Recycle Everything Else

 If all else fails and you have something you think can be useful to someone else, put it up on Freecycle.
 There are local networks for all areas.
 All you have to do it post it and let people know how they can pick it up!
 The Freecycle Network(tm) – Recycling & give aways